codeforamerica/beyondtransparency/chapters/chapter18.md

 -   Cascading improvement efforts throughout city government, including participation in LouieStat by every department

-### Convening community partners, using a common set of metrics to drive coordination {.section2-heading-western}
+### Convening community partners, using a common set of metrics to drive coordination

 -   Creating issue-based Stat Programs to take the principles of LouieStat beyond department-centric challenges & metrics to include community partners

-### Louisville’s First Issue-based “Stat” Program {.western}
+### Louisville’s First Issue-based “Stat” Program

 A great example of where we are heading and how we hope to deploy these advances is the pilot of Vacant & Abandoned Properties Statistics